Beer-Pong-Sentinel/BeerPongSentinelMainframe/README.md

 Variable: TRIGGERING_DELAY\
 Scale: Miliseconds\
 Current Settings: 75\
+Considerations:
-Considerations: Time needs to be enough to allow for the solenoid to provide optimal force to release the valve that open the magazine and releases air.
-Cannot be to long as it will cause the valve to be open for longer and release too much air.
+- Time needs to be enough to allow for the solenoid to provide optimal force to release the valve that open the magazine and releases air.
+- Time cannot be to long as it will cause the valve to be open for longer and release too much air.

 **_Step Signal Pulse Width:_**
 Location: firmware\
 Variable: AZI_DELAY\
 Scale: Microseconds\
 Current Settings: 100\
 Considerations:
+- Minimum specification of motor control must be met
+- Rise/fall time affect on the pulse
+- Motor minimum control voltage is 5V
+- Affect on motion profile; how steps in certain frequencies translate to different velocities

 _Note:_ Currently this sets both the pulse width and the frequency of pulses as the high time and low time are symmetric.
 This can be changed.